-The East Garden is a smaller area with two fountains.
-It has a colorful mosaic fountain with two theater masks (replica from the ancient villa).
+The East Garden is a smaller area with two fountains, and has a colorful mosaic fountain built into a wall, with two theater masks (replica from the ancient villa).

 7. Take in the fragrant scent of the fruit and herb beds at the Herb Garden.

-The Herb Garden is on the western side of the property.
+The Herb Garden is on the western side of the property, with citrus, pear, apple trees, and grape vines.
 This is where the Romans would grow their fruit and herbs for consumption or medicinal purposes.
-Today there are citrus, pear and apple trees, and grape vines.

 8. Explore the stunning galleries at the Getty Villa full of ancient Greek and Roman sculptures.

-A beautiful atrium is the entryway to two floors of galleries, and has an interesting introductory video.
+Wa;k through the beautiful atrium entryway to two floors of galleries, and watch the interesting introductory video.
 Look up at the atrium's skylight, then down at the sunken pool (impluvium) that carries away rainwater run-off from the roof.